fluent/fluent-bit-docs/input/kmsg.md

 ...
 ```

-As described above, the plugin processed all messages that the Linux Kernel reported, the output have been truncated for clarification.
+As described above, the plugin processed all messages that the Linux Kernel reported, the output has been truncated for clarification.

 ### Configuration File